MTDonovan/Evalit/README.md

 (@pi / 0.5) * 100 // This line will resolve to "628"
 ```

-The function chaining syntax was inspired by the pipeline operator in programming languages
+The function chaining syntax was inspired by the pipeline operator in programming
-such as Elixir.
-When you invoke a chained function on a
+languages such as Elixir.
+When you invoke a chained function on a number, the number is
+used as the first parameter of the function.

 ``` js